WalletHub, Financial Company

 In general, chip cards are safer than cards that only have a magnetic stripe.
 When you insert, or “dip,” a chip card rather than swiping it, the card’s built-in microchip and other security measures make it far more difficult for fraudsters to copy the card’s sensitive information.

 It’s also important to note that cards with chip-and-PIN technology are more secure than chip-and-signature credit cards, yet most U.S. chip cards still come with the latter.
 They require a signature for purchases instead of a four-digit PIN.
-So if someone steals your card, they can forge your signature and make purchases.
+So, if someone steals your card, they can forge your signature and make purchases.

-If your chip credit card is hacked, skimmed or stolen, all major issuers have a $0 fraud liability guarantee on all of their credit cards.
+Ultimately, it is worth noting that if your chip credit card is hacked, skimmed or stolen, all major issuers have a $0 fraud liability guarantee on all of their credit cards.
 That means you won’t have to pay for the fraudulent transactions.

 People also ask